 Frequently Asked Questions

 Yes, Vintage Burn does work to an extent when it comes to shedding some of the flabby stuff.
-However, there are some question marks over some ingredients which are covered further up in this Vintage Burn review.
+However, there are some question marks over some ingredients, which are covered above in this Vintage Burn review.

 You take Vintage Burn by swallowing two capsules per day.
 This is the recommended daily dose, but for high-performance athletes and bodybuilders in a cutting phase, this can be slightly increased.

-Vintage Burn doesn’t have any taste really as it isn’t provided in a powder form to mix into a shake.
+Vintage Burn is one of those products that doesn’t have any taste, as it isn’t provided in a powder form to mix into a shake.
 Instead, you simply swallow capsules that have no flavor at all.